jlewin6/jlewin6.github.io/README.md

 <b>Resolving errors</b>
 <ul>
 <li>if you're getting a UTF8 encoding error run the sql command <i>SET client_encoding TO 'UTF8';</i>
-<li>run \x to turn on expanded display to help with formatting
+<li>run \x to turn expanded display on/off to help with formatting
 </ul>